-The next one was an amazing place but we were too late to see the yellow rapeseed flowers bloom
+The beautiful scenery at Huang Ling Jing Qu was amazing place, but we were too late to see the yellow rapeseed flowers bloom

-Some others had the same idea, we were 4 families boon-docking at the parking area.
-The morning starts with the small shops opening early, and the buzz starting with all the tourist buses arriving.
-After some local breakfast, shopping for flower krans, we bought the tickets for the cabin ride and heading to the village on top of the mountain.
+Some others had the same idea, we were four families boon-docking at the parking area.
+The morning starts with the small shops opening early, and the buzz starts with all the tourist buses arriving.
+After some local breakfast and shopping for flower krans, we bought the tickets for the cabin ride and headed to the village on top of the mountain.

-The old village felt amazingly alive even the modernization.
-Always wonder how they have built it on such a top mountain before industrial machinery was available.
-The kids immediately saw the zip-line which is a 300m ride between 2 peaks and were urged to take it.
+The old village felt amazingly alive even with the modernization.
+Always wonder how they built it on such a top mountain before industrial machinery was available.
+The kids immediately saw the zip line, a 300m ride between 2 peaks, and were urged to take it.

 In 2009, the local government pooled private investments to develop rural tourism and transform the village into a resort.
 Locals swapped their shabby farmhouses for new buildings, offered by Wuyuan Folk Culture Development Company.
 These farmhouses, atop of the terraced mountains, were renovated into shops, restaurants, and hotels.

 Villagers are employed to work on the resort and also to showcase a traditional folk custom, known as shaiqiu.
 This involves baking farm produce, such as corn and chili peppers, in the Autumn sunshine and is considered one of the most interesting Chinese folk practices.